carrtesy/carrtesy.github.io/_posts/2020/03/04/2020-03-04-monte-carlo-process-pi.md

-Version 2: We want to see the converging process.
+**Version 2**: We want to see the converging process.

+Basic setup is as follows:

 {% highlight python %}
 import numpy as np
 import matplotlib.pyplot as plt import math
+{% endhighlight %}

+Firstly, lets define function that does montecarlo processes to estimate pi.

+{% highlight python %}
 def monteCarloPi(trial):
 	cnt = 0